 Winter is coming and so we start to crave more warmth.
 One of the things I love during this period is to drink tea.
 Lot’s of it actually!
 What better then to enjoy this hot infusion with a bunch of delicious snacks & bites!
 I’m talking about High Tea.

 You can enjoy it all year round but it’s even more satisfying on a rainy Sunday afternoon with your girlfriends surrounded by sweet pastries and sandwiches.
-These are by far the best high tea spots in Amsterdam.
+Therefore, Wander-Lust has selected the best high tea spots in Amsterdam.

 Wanna feel like Alice in Wonderland?